Moderna, Inc.: Trial Uncertainty Risks Peak Valuation

 Conclusion

-The search for a COVID-19 vaccine has become a zero-sum game as the big pharma with their technical know-how and financial prowess set ambitious timelines for its market entry.
+The search for a COVID-19 vaccine has become a zero-sum game as the big pharma with their proven technical know-how and financial prowess set ambitious timelines for its market entry.
 Despite the low monetary gains and uncertainty in success, Moderna has joined the fray with its largely unproven technology.
 Even though its share price shot up as initial testing progressed at record speed, the risks in late stage trials and intense competition no longer justify the peak valuation.
 With a modest NTM EV/Sales multiple and 2020 consensus revenue estimate suggesting a sizable overvaluation, Moderna deserves a better entry point in our view.

 If you enjoyed this article and wish to receive updates on my latest research, click "Follow" next to my name at the top.